wspowell/redisobj/README.md

 Since the key is not based on any data, that means it can retrieved using any instance of Singleton.
 ```
+singleton := Singleton{}
-err := objStore.Write(singleton)
+err := objStore.Read(&singleton)
 ```

 ### Keyed Data
-Objects that are based on keys or IDs can be used by providing a struct field with the struct tag "key".
+Objects that are based on keys or IDs can be used by providing a struct field with the struct tag value "key".
 ```
 type Item struct {
   Id       string            `redisobj:"key"`